Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: QC JT Effect in CWGBHs

-The JTE represents a fundamental thermodynamic process characterized by constant enthalpy conditions while allowing temperature variations in response to pressure changes.
-Within the framework of BH thermodynamics, particularly in the extended phase space formalism that treats the cosmological constant as a thermodynamic pressure, JTE provides a powerful tool for examining isenthalpic evolutionary pathways of gravitational systems \cite{kruglov2023magnetically,okcu2017joule,liang2021joule}.
-The central diagnostic quantity for this analysis is the Joule-Thomson coefficient, which serves as a critical indicator determining whether a BH undergoes cooling or heating during pressure-driven expansion processes under constant enthalpy conditions.
+The Joule-Thomson (JT) effect represents a fundamental thermodynamic process characterized by constant enthalpy conditions while allowing temperature variations in response to pressure changes.
+Within the framework of BH thermodynamics, particularly in the extended phase space formalism that treats the cosmological constant as a thermodynamic pressure, the JT effect provides a powerful tool for examining isenthalpic evolutionary pathways of gravitational systems \cite{kruglov2023magnetically,okcu2017joule,liang2021joule}.
+The central diagnostic quantity for this analysis is the JT coefficient, which serves as a critical indicator determining whether a BH undergoes cooling or heating during pressure-driven expansion processes under constant enthalpy conditions.

-The heat capacity, which plays an essential role in JTE analysis, has been systematically derived through application of the first law of BH thermodynamics using QC expressions for both entropy and temperature, as demonstrated in Eq.\eqref{s25} and culminating in the comprehensive result given by Eq.\eqref{heaaat}.
+The heat capacity, which plays an essential role in JT analysis, has been systematically derived through application of the first law of BH thermodynamics using QC expressions for both entropy and temperature, as demonstrated in Eq.~\eqref{s25} and culminating in the result given by Eq.~\eqref{heaaat}.
 This QC heat capacity captures the subtle modifications introduced by CWG geometry and provides the foundation for understanding thermal response properties in the quantum gravitational regime \cite{akbar2007thermodynamic}.